19 - Corporate Policies

 I smile at my reflection against the elevator's shiny doors and fix my bangs.
 Unlike the suited white collars around me, I can wear a summer dress and sandals on a hot day like this.
 I pity them.
 I'm not pitiful.
 Roman's words have no power over me.
-He is the weak one with flaws, not me.
+He is the one living in a corporate fantasy world, not me.

 My chest tightens when the elevator's bell dings on the sixth floor.
 God, I hope I don't see him today.

-This floor is much quieter compared to Kaz's production unit.
+This floor is much quieter compared to Claire's production unit.
 The space is divided into larger offices and glass meeting rooms instead of cubicles.
 A phone rings as I pass a couple of busy-looking faces behind tiny desks.
-I should turn left and give my name to the lady sitting at the first desk around the corner.
+I'll turn left and give my name to the lady at the first desk around the corner.
 Easy as pie.

 When I finally stop, I clear my throat and smile at the plump blonde facing a massive stained glass office.